SD-TransIT/transit_backend/README.md

   * Show ShipmentDetails.ShipmentStatus id determined?
 Do we need it?
   * NOTE: In DRF PUT is not method eligible for updating single fields, only whole objects.
   If we want to update fields we should use PATCH instead.
+  * Change Shipment boolean PODVariance to property being set when there's existing PODVariance in database.